Skip to Content

 Sam Gilliam Award

-In partnership with Dia
+In partnership with Dia Art Foundation

 Gilliam Visiting Artist Program

-In partnership with Speed Art Museum
+In partnership with the Speed Art Museum

 Developed in recognition of the late artist’s commitment to the city of Louisville, where he spent many of his formative years, the initiative also included the creation of the Sam Gilliam Assistant Curator of Artist Programs, a full-time position that works cross-departmentally with the Speed’s Curatorial and Learning, Engagement, and Belonging teams to manage the Gilliam Visiting Artist Program and facilitate programming and relationship-building with artists and communities in the region.